 Your dogs and cats

 Cat and dog poop has been classified as a non-point source pollutant by the Environment Protection Agency (EPA) placing it in the same category as herbicides and other toxic chemicals.
-Cat and dog faeces cannot be used as a fertilizer and contains nasty bacteria such as salmonella, and E. coli Here are some other disturbing numbers: A city of San Francisco study showed that “animal faeces make up nearly 4 percent of residential (landfill) waste – nearly as much as disposable diapers”.
+Cat and dog faeces cannot be used as a fertilizer and contain nasty bacteria such as salmonella, and E. coli Here are some other disturbing numbers: A city of San Francisco study showed that “animal faeces make up nearly 4% of residential (landfill) waste – nearly as much as disposable diapers”.